dubinsky/cloud-run/README.md

 This is where I decided to write a little something that uses the same API, reads parameters from a YAML file, and adds whatever needs to be added to force creation of a new revision.
-As a result, there is now a way to run the service locally without yet another configuration duplicaton:
+As a result, there is now a way to run the service locally without yet another configuration duplication:

 ### Run locally ###